leggedrobotics/se2_navigation/se2_planning/README.md

 Eigen and Boost are shipped with the Ubuntu distribution.
 You can install OMPL from source if you want to use the planner without ROS integration.
 The easiest wayto build ompl is to build it using catkin build system:

 Inside your catkin workspace source folder (src) do:

 `git clone git@github.com:ompl/ompl.git`
+`git clone git@github.com:ANYbotics/grid_map.git`
-`catkin build ompl`
+`catkin build ompl grid_map_core`

-You can also build using CMake, plese refer to https://ompl.kavrakilab.org/.
+Ompl can be also build using pure CMake, plese refer to https://ompl.kavrakilab.org/.

 In case this does not work for you refere to the OMPL [website](https://github.com/ompl/ompl/blob/master/doc/markdown/installation.md) for installation instructions.
 If you're using the ROS interface, installation can also be done through PPA.

-`sudo apt install ros-melodic-ompl`
+`sudo apt install ros-melodic-ompl ros-melodic-grid-map-core`

 Build with: